rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 <p>

 ### Justification

-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_
+Initially, we had discussed the works carried in this field and also observed the results achieved from these benchmark models.
+While one of the works has achieved an accuracy of 68% and other of about ana accuracy of 83%, our model achieved a result of 85% and outperformed the results achieved the mentioned benchmark models.

+The results achieved are based on the analysis of our model's performance for the given data of the breed of dogs.
+It has justified the pre-defined conditions set forth in this project and also outperforms the benchmark model in terms of performance.

 ## V. Conclusion
-_(approx. 1-2 pages)_

 In this project, we see the implementation of Dog Breed Classification.
-The gives us a detailed description of how the classification of dogs based on their breeds are carried out and implemented.
-From the data we study and make an analysis on the split of data,type of data, distribution of data and also the visualization on how the data is distributed.
-Fromt the split, we see that the 80% of the data is used for training, 10% for validation and remaining 10% for the test data.
-From the visualization of data distribution, we see that though the data is not completely in balance, but the data in all the classes are above certain treshold and distributed evenly.
-We also make a comparative study of the detecting algorithms using haarcascad and local binary pattern.
+This gives us a detailed description of how the classification of dogs based on their breeds are carried out and implemented.
+From the data, we study and make an analysis of the split of data, type of data, distribution of data and also the visualization on how the data is distributed.
+From the split, we see that 80% of the data is used for training, 10% for validation and the remaining 10% for the test data.
+From the visualization of data distribution, we see that though the data is not completely in balance, but the data in all the classes are above a certain threshold and distributed evenly.
+We also make a comparative study of the detecting algorithms using haar cascade and local binary pattern.

-In the prepreocessing phase, we see how the data has been preprocessed using resize, center crop and normalization.
-Selectively for training, we also observe the data augmentation been done using the transformation techniques to increase the dataset size for training purpose.
+In the preprocessing phase, we see how the data has been preprocessed using resize, center crop and normalization.
+Selectively for training, we also observe the data augmentation been done using the transformation techniques to increase the dataset size for training purposes.

 In the implementation phase, we implement the pre-trained model, custom model and transfer learning model.
-In the pre-trained model, we use the model to direcly make a prediction on the given data.
-Building our own custom model, we see that model is implemented using the convolutional architecture as shown in the implemenatation phase above.
-We also observe that the custom model gives us a test accuracy of 12% satisfying the required condition and also improvising on fine tuning the hyperparameters such as epochs, dropout value and learning rate.
+In the pre-trained model, we use the model to directly make a prediction on the given data.
+Building our own custom model, we see that the model is implemented using the convolutional architecture as shown in the implementation phase above.
+We also observe that the custom model gives us a test accuracy of 12% satisfying the required condition and also improvising on fine-tuning the hyperparameters such as epochs, dropout value, and learning rate.

-In the transfer learning, we see the involvement of custom model with the pre-defined model and training it for the whole data and see a significant rise in the accuracy level to an output of 85% in test accuracy.
-On making the comparative study with the benchmark model, we see our model has outperformed the benchmark and also satisfying the conditon of above 60% accuracy.
+In the transfer learning, we see the involvement of a custom model with the pre-defined model and training it for the whole data and see a significant rise in the accuracy level to an output of 85% in test accuracy.
+On making the comparative study with the benchmark model, we see our model has outperformed the benchmark and also satisfying the condition of above 60% accuracy.
+However, by using the improvisation techniques, the model can be further improved in terms of evaluation and performance.

 ### Improvement

-Further, the project work can be improvised by using the follosing impovisations.
+Further, the project work can be improvised by using the following improvisations.

-- Firstly, an advanced detection algorithm can be used which are having better precision such as MTCNN face detection algorithm.
+- Firstly, an advanced detection algorithm can be used which is having better precision such as the MTCNN face detection algorithm.

-- Secondly, The task becomes much tedious and difficult to classify the images that contains both dogs and humans, therefore the alogorithm can be improvised on such dataset.
+- Secondly, The task becomes much tedious and difficult to classify the images that contain both dogs and humans, therefore the algorithm can be improvised on such a dataset.

-- Thirdly, a real-time application can be acheived on the production scale where when the user passes an input image, we can predict the put of the image in real time using the API.
+- Thirdly, a real-time application can be achieved on the production scale where when the user passes an input image, we can predict the put of the image in real-time using the API.

-- Fourthly, as the classification rate depends on the pre-trained models-preferring a better pre-trained model, will have a good chance in imporovising our prediction rate of the model.
+- Fourthly, as the classification rate depends on the pre-trained models-preferring a better pre-trained model, will have a good chance of improvising our prediction rate of the model.

-- Lastly, tuning the architectural factors can also be considered for the improvisation of model's performance.
+- Lastly, tuning architectural factors can also be considered for the improvisation of the model's performance.

 -----------